-The Spanish horse proved vital to Spain's explorations and settlement of the Americas.
-Originally transported by the daring Spanish Conquistadores to the islands of the Caribbean.
-The Spanish Barb was then introduced into what is now the United States, Mexico, and South America.
+country and began their own invasion forces, the Conquistadores, (the conquerers).
+By royal edict, horses were transported to the New World and breeding farms established.
+Upon the backs of these horses, Spain determined to widen the scope of their power and wealth.
+The Spanish Horse proved vital to Spain's explorations and settlement of the Americas.
+Originally transported by the daring Spanish Conquistadores to the islands of the Caribbean, the Spanish Barb was then introduced into what is now the United States, Mexico and South America.

-The Americans who pushed ever westward knew little of the history of the ancient breed from the Spaniards.
-Nor did they know of the contribution made to the foundations of both American and European breeds.
+Throughout the six centuries the Spanish Barb has survived in North America, the valuable traits and abilities first established in the breed have remained intact.
+However, these ancient bloodlines were very nearly annihilated during the 19th century.
+The Americans that pushed ever westward knew little of the long history of the ancient breed that belonged to the Spaniards, nor of the contribution made to the foundations of both American and European breeds.
 The "native" horses of America's south and east, crossed on later English imports had become completely Americanized in the eyes of their owners.